fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 Keras will now automatically use the TensorFlow backend.
-Note that TensorFlow 1.7 will include Keras built in, which we\'ll cover this later on in this chapter.
+Note that TensorFlow 1.7 will include Keras built in, which we\'ll cover this later on in this lab.
 :::